Massive winter storm brings frigid temps, snow and ice to US

 Other tribes also were struggling, including the Oglala Sioux Tribe in the western part of the state, which was using snowmobiles to reach members who live at the end of miles-long dirt roads.

-But with the vehicles breaking down in the 10-foot drifts, officials were considering using horses to deliver essentials to some homes.
-Tribal officials have reached out to the Federal Emergency Management Agency for help.
+But with the vehicles breaking down in the 10-foot drifts, officials were considering using horses to deliver essentials to some homes as they sought help from federal officials.

 “It’s been one heck of a fight so far,” said tribal President Frank Star Comes Out.